dimaxweb/CSSLoader/README.md

 [Get identification when css is applied to DOM](http://yearofmoo.com/2011/03/cross-browser-stylesheet-preloading).

+##TODO:
+Check that stylesheet not only applied to DOM but also that rules are applied on stylesheets loaded from another domain.

 ## License
 Licensed under the MIT, GPL licenses.

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).